 Others likely have a cultural overlay.
 Teasing out which comes first should be grounded in careful thought and study, not preconceived ideology or intuition.

 Research by Russell Barkley et al shows that untreated or poorly managed ADHD is associated with premature death.
-Brain is obviously driving behavior.
+The brain is obviously driving behavior.

-Let’s start with birth statistics that point to greater male mortality:
+Let’s start with birth statistics that point to greater male mortality.
+For every 100 girl babies that:

-Mortality and suicide from childhood into young adulthood:
+Mortality and suicide from childhood into young adulthood.
+For every 100 girls age:

-- For every 100 American Indian girls ages 15 to 19 that die, 180 American Indian boys die.
+- American Indian girls ages 15 to 19 that die, 180 American Indian boys die.

 Statistics based on data from 2011, the source is the U.S. National Center for Education Statistics.

-Look to my next post for the full list.
+Look to my next post for the full list: Toxic Masculinity — and Male Fragility